nikbearbrown/NanoLex/Data/NanoLex_5.md

 ### Example Sentence
  - \"The successful application of the theranostic strategy in treating prostate cancer has enabled physicians to offer highly targeted radioligand therapy that is directly guided by the patient's specific biomarker profile.\"

+### Expanded Definition and Usage:
-### Conclusion\nThe term 'theranostic' encompasses a pivotal shift in medical diagnostics and treatment, aiming to provide personalized and precise therapy that is directly informed by real-time diagnostic insights.
+The term 'theranostic' encompasses a pivotal shift in medical diagnostics and treatment, aiming to provide personalized and precise therapy that is directly informed by real-time diagnostic insights.
 This approach holds tremendous potential for enhancing treatment outcomes and reducing adverse effects across various medical fields, particularly in oncology.